Technologicat/mcpyrate/README.md

 Any missing source locations and `ctx` fields are fixed automatically in a postprocessing step, so you don't need to care about those when writing your AST.

-If you get an error saying an AST node is missing the mandatory field `lineno`, the actual error is likely something else.
+If you get an error saying an AST node is missing the required field `lineno`, the actual error is likely something else.
 This is due to an unfortunate lack of input validation in Python's compiler.
 The first thing to check is that your macro is really placing AST nodes where the compiler expects those, instead of accidentally using bare values.

+### Distinguish how the macro is called

+A macro can be called in four different ways.
+The way a macro is called is recorded in the `syntax` named parameter (one of `'block'`, `'expr'`, `'decorator'`, or `'name'`), so you can distinguish the syntax used in the source code and provide different implementations for each one.
+In other words, the macro function acts as a dispatcher for all types of uses of that macro.

+When valid macro invocation syntax for one of the other three types is detected, the name part is skipped, and it **does not** get called as an identifier macro.
+The identifier macro mechanism is invoked only for appearances of the name *in contexts that are not other types of macro invocations*.

+The other three work roughly the same as in MacroPy.
+An important difference is that in `mcpy`, macro arguments are passed using brackets, not parentheses, e.g. `macroname[arg0, ...][expr]`.

+Also, in `mcpy` macros do not implicitly accept arguments.
+If you want your macro to accept them, declare it as a `@parametricmacro`.
+This explicitness makes it easier to implement macros that don't need arguments (the majority), since then you don't need to worry about `args`.

+### The named parameters

+Full list as of v3.0.0, in alphabetical order:

+ - `args`: macro argument ASTs, if the invocation provided any.
+If not, `args = []`.
+   - Macro arguments are a rarely needed feature.
+The macro function only accepts macro arguments if declared `@parametricmacro`.
+For non-parametric macros (default), `args = []` always.
+ - `expander`: the macro expander instance.
+   - To expand macro invocations inside the current one, use `expander.visit_recursively` or `expander.visit_once`, depending on whether you want expansion to continue until no macros remain.
+Use `expander.visit` to use current setting for recursive mode.
+   - Also potentially useful are `expander.bindings` and `expander.filename`.
-See [`mcpy.core.BaseMacroExpander`](mcpy/core.py) and [`mcpy.expander.MacroExpander`](mcpy/expander.py) for the expander API; it's just a few methods and attributes.
+   - See [`mcpy.core.BaseMacroExpander`](mcpy/core.py) and [`mcpy.expander.MacroExpander`](mcpy/expander.py) for the expander API; it's just a few methods and attributes.
+- `invocation`: the whole macro invocation AST node as-is, not only `tree`.
+For introspection.
+   - Very rarely needed; if you need it, you'll know.
+   - **CAUTION**: does not make a copy.
+   - The node may have already been edited by the expander, for example to pop a block or decorator macro.
+ - `optional_vars`: only exists when `syntax='block'`.
+The *as-part* of the `with` statement.
+(So actually use it as `kw['optional_vars']`.)
+ - `syntax`: invocation type.
+One of `expr`, `block`, `decorator`, `name`.
+   - Identifier macros are a rarely needed feature.
+The `syntax` parameter can be `name` only if the macro function is declared `@namemacro`.

+*Changed in v3.0.0.* The named parameter `to_source` has been removed; use the top-level function `unparse` instead.

+*Changed in v3.0.0.* The named parameter `expand_macros` has been replaced with `expander`, which grants access to the macro expander instance.

 ### Macro arguments

 *New in v3.0.0.*

 Macro arguments are a rarely needed feature.
 Hence, the expander interprets macro argument syntax only for macros that are declared as parametric.
 Declare by using the `@parametricmacro` decorator on your macro function.
 Place it outermost (along with `@namemacro`, if used too).

 Once a macro has been declared parametric, macro arguments are sent by calling `macroname` with bracket syntax:

      macroname[arg0, ...]

 Such an expression can appear in place of a bare `macroname` in an `expr`, `block` and `decorator` macro invocation. `name` macro invocations do not take macro arguments.

 To invoke a parametric macro with no arguments, just use bare `macroname`, as if it was not parametric.

 For simplicity, macro arguments are always positional.

 The parametric macro function receives macro arguments as the `args` named parameter.
 It is a raw `list` of the ASTs `arg0` and so on.
 If the macro was invoked without macro arguments, `args` is an empty list.
 Any macro invocations inside the macro arguments are expanded after the primary macro invocation itself.
 To expand them first, use `expander.visit` in your macro implementation, as usual.

 Observe `macroname[a][b]` may mean two different things: